netguru/ngrvalidator/README.md

 * `laterThan(NSDate *)` - validates if NSDate property is later than given date (inclusive).
 * `laterThanOrEqualTo(NSDate *)` - validates if NSDate property is later than or equal to given date (inclusive).
 * `betweenDates(NSDate *, NSDate *, BOOL)` - validates if NSDate property is between given dates. `BOOL` parameter specify inclusiveness of comparison.
+* `earlierThanUnixTimestamp(NSTimeInterval)` - validates if date is earlier than specified UNIX epoch
+* `earlierThanOrEqualToUnixTimestamp(NSTimeInterval)` - validates if date is earlier than or equal to specified UNIX epoch
+* `laterThanUnixTimestamp(NSTimeInterval)` - validates if date is later than specified UNIX epoch
+* `laterThanOrEqualToUnixTimestamp(NSTimeInterval)` - validates if date is later than or equal to specified UNIX epoch

+**NSData**:

+* `minByteSize(CGFloat)/maxByteSize(CGFloat)` - validates if data has byte size greater/smaller than CGFloat
+* `image/video/audio/archive` - validates if data represents image/video/audio/archive
+* `mimeType(NGRMimeType)` - validates if data has given MIMEType.

+For full list of supported MIMETypes go [here](../NGRValidator/NGRValidator/Headers/Public/NGRMimeType.h)

 **NSArray**: